godotengine/godot-docs/getting_started/step_by_step/resources.rst

         const BotStats = preload("bot_stats.gd")

         var data = {
-            "GodotBot": BotStats.new(10), # creates instance with 10 health
+            "GodotBot": BotStats.new(10), # Creates instance with 10 health.
-            "DifferentBot": BotStats.new(20) # a different one with 20 health
+            "DifferentBot": BotStats.new(20) # A different one with 20 health.
         }

         func _init():